Moving to France 2024: Living & working in France after Brexit

 French visa application process

+The visa application process for the 6 month visa and the 12 month long stay visa is the same.
 It takes about 5 minutes to complete the visa application process (although assembling the supporting documentation may take longer).

 - You need to access the visa application portal France- Visas